alexwebgr/socialGraphApp/README.md

 # Task Social Graph
 This task is designed to give people an idea of how a developer would approach software development problems.

 Key points of interest would be

 * the structure the database
 * the structure of the code
 * whether or not the solution is extensible

 ### Problem Description
 The purpose of this task is to create a method of examining a social network.
 * Each person listed has one or more connections within the group.
 * Come up with a data structure to store and query the information found in the JSON file found at /data.json.
 * Create a public API in the language of choice which allows for three basic operations to be executed for a certain person
     * **Direct friends:** Return those people who are directly connected to the chosen person.
     * **Friends of friends:** Return those who are two steps away, but not directly connected to the chosen person.

-    The API can be exposed as public functions, a REST-endpoint, a command line interface, whatever fits the chosen technology stack best.
+The API can be exposed as public functions, a REST-endpoint, a command line interface,whatever fits the chosen technology stack best.

 ### Requirements
 * Object oriented design
 * Provide information on how to setup and use the solution

 ### Suggestions
 * VCS should be used

-# Implementation
+## Implementation

 ### Prerequisites
 1. mysql server - tested on 5.6.12